 Analysis and Test Results

-Before stepping foot in the kitchen, we did our research, assessing over 30 models and then purchasing the best nine portable blenders.
-Then we meticulously analyzed each product in our side-by-side testing, evaluating each on portability, blending performance, durability, ease of use, and ease of cleaning.
+Before stepping foot in the kitchen, we did our research, assessing well over 30 models and then purchasing the best 10 portable blenders.
+We meticulously analyzed each product in our side-by-side testing, evaluating each on portability, blending performance, durability, ease of use, and ease of cleaning.

 A good portable blender should be just that — portable.
 We tested portability by measuring, weighing, and packing each product.
-We assessed how well the blenders packed in a daypack, took them for a short hike, and then nestled them in the cupholder of a vehicle.
-While virtually all the portable blenders were deemed portable, some stood out among the crowd.
-For instance, we loved the sturdy handle on the PopBabies lid and the fact we could remove the bottle from the base.
-This not only lightened the load but felt the most akin to carrying around a light reusable water bottle.
+We assessed how well the blenders fit in a daypack, took them for a short hike, and then nestled them in the cupholder of a vehicle.
+While all the blenders are portable, some stood out among the crowd.

-The tight lid of the PopBabies Glass gave us assurance the drink would not spill in transport.
-We also liked how the slim design fit well both in the water bottle pocket of our daypack and our vehicle cupholder.
-With the AUZKIN, we didn't have to worry about the bottle somehow detaching from the base during transportation.
-We were also fans of the rubber grip around the body of the cup.
-The Tenswall and LaHuko both got honorable mentions for their bottle grip, but could use some improvements on their flimsy straps.
+The tight lid of the PopBabies Glass gave us some assurance the drink would not spill in transport.
+We also liked how the slim design fits well both in the water bottle pocket of our daypack and our vehicle cupholder.
+The Tenswall and OBERLY both got honorable mentions for their bottle grip but could use some improvements on their flimsy straps.

-We conducted a three-series test to assess blending performance.
-This included crushing ice, blending smoothies, and whipping up protein shakes.
+The best blenders should be powerful enough to slice through ingredients while reducing the hassle of busting out a standard blender.
+We conducted a four-series test to assess blending performance.
+This included crushing ice, blending smoothies, whipping up protein shakes, and grinding coffee.
 We then examined the results for desired consistency, evenness, and leftover residue.
 We also clocked the blending cycles and tallied up the blends per battery charge.

-Since portable blenders are designed to be used anywhere you take them, the next factor you'll want to consider is durability.
+Since portable blenders are designed to blend anywhere you take them, the next factor you'll want to consider is durability.
 When testing durability, we looked at the construction of each product along with the quality of materials.
-We then packed each blender in a daypack and dropped it on the ground.
+We then packed each blender in a daypack and dropped it on the ground to simulate the brunt of daily abuse.
 After, we carefully re-examined every component and performed an additional blend test.
-While each one passed the drop test, there were some notable differences in construction which led us to suspect some may last longer than others.
+While only one failed the drop test, there were some notable differences in construction, which led us to suspect some may last longer than others.

-The thick plastic of the AUZKIN can withstand some abuse.
-Although, we foresee the low-power motor eventually giving out with repeated use.
 When unboxing the BlenderX, we noticed two loose washers underneath the blade plate.
 The instructions made no mention of this which raised some eyebrows.
-We also question what repetitive use will do to the longevity of some of the more budget-friendly options, such as the Hotsch and OBERLY.
-However, the cheaper construction of the Hotsch earned it the lowest score in this metric.
+We also question what repetitive use will do to the longevity of some of the more budget-friendly options, such as the OBERLY and Tenswall.

 Ease of Use